Marcia McCabe

 Marcia B. McCabe is an American actress.
-She played the role of Sunny Adamson in the daytime television drama Search for Tomorrow from 1978 to 1986.

 Early life and education

 Marcia McCabe was born in Pennsylvania, the granddaughter of Scott Paper Company chairman Thomas B. McCabe and of Parade Publications publisher Arthur H. Motley.
 She graduated from Abbot Academy in 1973 and attended Rollins College before moving to New York City.

 Career

-McCabe began her acting career in 1989, portraying publishing executive Alicia Grande in One Life to Live.
-She has guest starred in Another World, As the World Turns, and All My Children and appeared as herself on the Bob Braun Show, the Match Game Hollywood Squares Hour and the television program entitled Go.
+McCabe played Sunny Adamson in the daytime television drama Search for Tomorrow from 1978 to 1986.
+In 1989, she was cast as publishing executive Alicia Grande in One Life to Live.
+She's also appeared in episodes of Another World, As the World Turns, and All My Children and appeared as herself on the Bob Braun Show, the Match Game Hollywood Squares Hour and the television program entitled Go.

 Awards and recognition

 In 2021, she was honored by Phillips Academy for developing regional programming including Meals on Wheels and for her dedication and positive attitude in numerous other Non sibi projects.